Ofsted reminded us of the key role that a subject leader plays by focusing their…

 Schools will have a number of key strands that make up their QA cycle:

-Either through line management or working groups, senior and middle leaders need to regularly review the overall curriculum and also the design of its delivery, including sequencing, lesson structure, differentiation and assessment processes.
+Either through line management or working groups, senior and middle leaders need to regularly review the overall curriculum and also the design of its delivery, including sequencing, lesson structure, adaptive tasks by ability and knowledge and assessment processes.

 Schools use a range of activities to review teaching practices and the learning experience of pupils.
 Traditionally these have been focused on an individual member of staff using perhaps lesson visits, work scrutiny and data analysis.
 However, the recent trend towards a developmental rather than inspectorial approach to QA has meant these activities have focused on subjects or areas of the school as well as the individuals within them.
 In this way improvement planning can take place at subject and school level in addition to staff appraisal and development.
 The activities themselves have also been widened to sample the experiences and knowledge of those involved including the subject leads, teaching staff and pupils.
 The common term being used for this approach being “Deep Dive” due to the extensive nature of the activity.

 These tend to lead and follow the cycle of the school year.
 Any self-evaluation should be a working document updated as and when new QA evidence arises and should reach conclusions which inform the next set of improvement plans towards the end of the summer term.
 These are a key element in the school’s overall scrutiny process, feeding into whole school level self-review and improvement planning.

 Regular informal and formal catch ups, meetings and drop-ins should be a feature of good line management, to support and challenge staff to ensure they and their pupils thrive.
 Good line management acts as a school’s nervous system, coordinating actions and providing information to the point it is needed for decisions to be made.